 Disconnect to Reconnect

-We know that screens and technology are a part of our everyday life and in many ways they have added greatly to our quality of life.
+Screens and technology are a part of our everyday life and in many ways they have added greatly to our quality of life.
 We have a world of knowledge at our fingertips and we can communicate with someone across the world.
-However experts are concerned that too much screen time can get in the way of physical activity and/or true emotional interactions with others.
+There is real concern however that too much screen time can get in the way of physical activity and true emotional interactions with others.

 Our brains are wired for face-to-face social contact.
 Children need real life “facetime”.